 Solar power is the most popular form of energy generation with public support at an amazing 87%.

-Top five benefits of solar power
+Top five reasons to invest in solar power

 - The price of solar panels has plummeted, and efficiencies have improved.
 The cost of an average installation has fallen to around £5,000 yet panels will produce more units of power.